Guided Walking Safari Adventures in Uganda

-From bush walks with tribe leaders, which reveal a completely different way of life, to sleeping under the stars on a multi-day guided hiking safari expedition, walking safaris provide you with a true taste of the wilderness, which you can’t experience from the comfort of a safari vehicle or lodge.
+From bush walks with tribe leaders, which reveal a completely different way of life, to sleeping under the stars on a multi-day guided hiking safari expedition, walking safari adventure trips give an authentic taste of the wilderness dressed for adventure comfort.
+You can’t experience such authenticity from the comfort of a safari vehicle or lodge.
 Discover a level of detail you haven’t seen before, from tiny reptiles and insects to learning how safari guides track big game out in the bush.

-A walking safari is by far one of the most daring forms of Africa exploration as you are faced with nothing else but your wit and bravery against the tumult of Mother Nature.
-Safari hikes also include a hands-on tracking lesson on knowing if there is a lion pride or elephant nearby and what to do should you come face-to-face with them.
-This is essential, as you will be made aware that you are trespassing on their territory, and you can always expect the unexpected in the savannah.
+Such lessons are essential, as you will be made aware that you are trespassing on their territory, and you can always expect the unexpected in the savannah.
 Dare to come face to face with a drinking antelope, grazing buffalo, or lounging leopard in the treetops as you safely brave the open plains on a walking safari.
 Discover the natural rhythm of life in the wild as you discover a new world on foot through the impenetrable jungles.

 GUIDED WALKS INCLUDE